fashberg/WThermostatBeca/Configuration.md

 * After you are connected to the Thermostat's WiFi open `http://192.168.4.1` in a web browser
   * On Android Smartphones this Page opens automatically as a captive portal
-* Go to 'Configure network'
+* Go to 'Configure Network'
 * Fill out 'Hostname/Idx' (unique id of your choice), 'Wifi SSID' (only 2.4G), 'Password' for Wifi
 * If you don't want to use MQTT, press 'Save Configuration' and wait for reboot of device.